Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/values-promotions-code-get.md

             {{header.authorization}}

 + Parameter
-    + code (string) - the code of the Value to get the code of.
+    + id (string) - the id of the Promotion to get the code of.

 + Response 200 (application/json)
     + Attributes